Chapter Three

 She was glowing.

-The intensely blue light emanating from the lamppost felt like it was pulling at Fable, calling her to it.
+The intensely blue light emanating from the lamppost felt like it was pulling Fable toward it, calling her to it.
 Dreamily, Fable reached up towards the light.
 A loud shot from the gun went off, but Fable was no longer afraid.
 Just as another shot blasted out, a flash of blinding white light flared across Fable’s vision.

 He was gone.